dataq-instruments/Arduino_WinDaq/README.md

     - DPS module should be connected to a I2C port of DI-188
 4) A turn-key software package to facilitate the study of seismological concepts in middle school through introductory undergraduate classrooms
     - Download and run the software from https://www.iris.edu/hq/inclass/software-web-app/jamaseis
+5) Higher speed version
+    - The source is included in the base project
+    - Uncomment #define HISPEED
+    - The max throughput rate will be raised to 40K s/s, but resolution will be lowered to 9 bit due to noise in ADC
+6) Higher resolution version
+    - The source is included in the base project
+    - Uncomment #define HIRES
+    - The resolution will be increased to 14 bit, but the max throughput rate will be lowered to 100s/s

 **Warning: the input voltage for plain Arduino® modules is limited to only 0-3V!**

 **Need industry-grade front end of +/-10V range (30V Max) with 1MΩ input impedance?
 Please consider our XIAO-based starter kit [DI-188](https://www.dataq.com/products/di-188/)**